 Quinoa (pronounced “kēnwä” or “KEEN-wah”) is a flowering plant grown for its edible seeds.
 When compared to many other grains, quinoa is higher in protein (containing all nine essential amino acids), dietary fiber, B vitamins, and minerals (source).

 Technically, quinoa is not a grass, and therefore not a cereal grain, but rather a pseudo-cereal (source).
 A pseudocereal is any type of non-grass used in the same way as cereals.
-With their seeds either ground into flour or used as a cereal (all true cereals are grasses).
+Their seeds are either ground into flour or used as cereal (all true cereals are grasses).
 Other types of pseudocereals include buckwheat, amaranth, and chia.

-Coming in three main types, red, white, and black, all quinoa is non-GMO, gluten-free, and while it is not technically a cereal grain, it is still considered a whole-grain food.
+Coming in three main types, red, white, and black, all quinoa is non-GMO and gluten-free, and while it is not technically a cereal grain, it is still considered a whole-grain food.

 Frequently Asked Questions